 Consistent use of whatever system you choose is the key to budgeting success.
 And for us, consistent means that we reconcile, balance or “do” our budget twice each month.

 Three Different Types of Budgeting Systems

-We’ll discuss how we do our budget in another article, but for now, we want to identify the three different best types of budgeting systems we’ve seen used successfully by families we know.
+We’ll discuss how we do our budget in another article, but for now, we want to identify the three different best types of systems we’ve seen used successfully by budget savvy families we know.

 1) The Cash Envelope System – is this the best budget?